tll549/TEF/README.md

 # Quick start

 Skip to [docs below](https://github.com/tll549/TEF#documentations) if you want to know the details of functions.

+I recommend [reading this quick start with the classic titanic dataset here on my blog](http://tll.tl/geek/2019/tef-quick-start-with-titanic/) so that the tables and colors can be rendered correctly, also with a table of content.

 Imagine you got a dirty dataset